 (This post obviously contains spoilers for the pilot!)

-I struggle to put into words just how much I love Archie Comics and just how freaking excited I was for Riverdale‘s premier.
-I’ve been waiting for some type of Archie media for forever and my hopes got up each time a new rumor of a movie went around.
+I struggle to put into words just how much I love Archie Comics and just how freaking excited I was for Riverdale‘s premiere.
+I’ve been waiting for some type of Archie media for forever and my hopes got up each time a new rumour of a movie went around.
 As I mentioned when I posted my dreamcast, I grew up reading Archie and still do because it is timeless and so classic.
 There must be hundreds of digests jammed into my book shelf at home.

 But Riverdale from the start seemed to shake up the foundations and as much as I was excited, I’ll be the first to admit that I was also a little concerned.
 I mean, Archie is a pretty vanilla story so I was surprised to find that the TV show’s plot was to revolve around the murder of secondary character Jason Blossom.
 It’s a bit of an extreme.
 And that’s only one of many changes I was aware of before the show aired.
 In the back of my mind, I wondered if I was hyping up the show only to have it let me down?

 But I have just watched the premier and am dying to share my thoughts (in more depth than my livetweeting).
 Overall, I really liked it.
 It was enticing and familiar and fun and it was so amazing to see the characters I’ve loved on screen.
-I imagine that a lot of viewers have read Archie comics but perhaps not with the fervor I did, and then there are those who’ve never read any but were interested in the show, so I thought it’d be interesting to share my opinion as I’m very familiar and devoted to the source material (related: here’s a quiz I made for Popwrapped [that the Archie Comics Twitter account also shared!!!]) and because I like to talk about TV.
+I imagine that a lot of viewers have read Archie Comics but perhaps not with the fervor I did, and then there are those who’ve never read any but were interested in the show, so I thought it’d be interesting to share my opinion as I’m very familiar and devoted to the source material (related: here’s a quiz I made for Popwrapped [that the Archie Comics Twitter account also shared!!!]) and because I like to talk about TV.
 Here are some things I did and did not like about Riverdale.

 What I liked: